openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

         ;

 A *tuple* type is a reference type created as a fixed set of other types.
-Values of tuple types are groups of values of different types that comprise the tuple type.
-Such types are specifed in the same order as those types are declared within the tuple type declarartion.
-It implies that each tuple element has its own type.
+The value of a tuple type is a group of values of other types that comprise the tuple type.
+Such other types are specifed in the same order as declared within the tuple type declarartion.
+Each tuple element is thus implied to have its own type.
 The operator ``[ ]`` (square brackets) is used to acess elements of a tuple in a manner similar to that used to access elements of an array.

 The index expression is of *integer* type, and the index of the 1st tuple element is *0*.
-Only constant expressions can be used as index to get access top tuple elements.
+Only constant expressions can be used as index to get access to tuple elements.

 .. code-block:: typescript
    :linenos: